Rahix/pa-visualizer/README.md

 ### noambition2 ###
 ![noambition](img/noambition2.png)
-Taking the noambition visualizer to the next level ...
+Taking the noambition visualizer to the 'next' level ...
 Thanks to offdroid, for help with implementing this ...

 ## Shaders used ###
 * [Bokeh disc shader](https://www.shadertoy.com/view/4d2Xzw) by David Hoskins